 In contrast to the Great Recession, the unemployment increase at the onset of COVID-19 was more severe but less persistent.
-While Green Lake County's unemployment rate peaked at 13.5% in the aftermath of the financial crisis, in April 2020 it climbed more than 13 percentage points to 19.1%.
+While Waushara County's unemployment rate peaked at 13.7% in the aftermath of the financial crisis, in April 2020 it climbed more than nine percentage points to 14.9%.
 The economy recovered rapidly after the most stringent lockdowns were lifted; however, throughout 2021 and 2022, the local unemployment rate continued to trend toward pre-pandemic levels.
-The August 2022 rate of 3.5% was 0.5 percentage points lower than August 2021, which is notable given current economic uncertainties and inflation trends.
+The December 2022 rate of 2.9% is notable given current economic uncertainties and inflation trends.